hollowhouseinstitute/Longitudinal_AI_Governance_Whitepaper/README.md

-# Time Turns Behavior Into Infrastructure
-## A Longitudinal AI Governance Framework
+# Longitudinal AI Governance — White Paper

-**Hollow House Institute**
-Structured Human Intelligence
+This repository contains the canonical Hollow House Institute white paper introducing a longitudinal framework for AI governance.

+It formalizes behavioral drift, escalation decay, and accountability erosion as governance-relevant risk surfaces.

 ---